 Those looking for "gracious living in apartment homes" need look no further than Chase Knolls, a garden apartment community in Sherman Oaks, in the south San Fernando Valley.

-Built between 1947 and 1949 in response to the population boom that seized Los Angeles in the postwar years, Chase Knolls was designed by architects Heth Wharton and Ralph Vaughn on thirteen acres of former dairy land.
-Wharton and Vaughn, the latter an African-American architect, were responsible for several garden apartment complexes in Los Angeles, including Lincoln Place (in Venice) and North Hollywood Manor.
+Built between 1947 and 1949, Chase Knolls was built on thirteen acres of former dairy land in response to the population boom that seized Los Angeles in the postwar years.
+Chase Knolls was designed by architects Heth Wharton and Ralph Vaughn, one of the few African American architects practicing in Southern California at the time.
+Wharton and Vaughn designed several garden apartment complexes in Los Angeles, including Lincoln Place (in Venice) and North Hollywood Manor.

 The modernist structures of Chase Knolls are thoughtfully placed around three central courtyards.
 Built of wood frame and stucco, the residential units share a unified style and pastel palette.
 They vary mainly in the entryways, whose detailing, portico work, and siding form interesting patterns and lend each building a unique identity.
 Buildings are designed to form enclosed courtyards, providing communal gathering spaces.

 One-story bungalow-type residences surround the taller two-story structures, breaking up the mass and contributing to Chase Knolls’ welcoming, human scale.
 The courtyards are connected by pedestrian pathways, and each courtyard has its own landscaping theme and ambience.
 Public and private space meld together, with steel casement windows overlooking courtyards, patio areas, and green space.
 Garages and laundry facilities surround the site, forming a buffer from the outside environment.

 As with all garden apartments, however, the complex is more about its landscape than it is its buildings.